Serrowxd/LambdaNotes_Refactor/README.md

 - Find a way to render content inside `containedview`, right now it's just labeled as `{this.props.content}` and that's not going to work when I'm rendering larger bits like entire components.
 - **RESEARCH HIGHER ORDER COMPONENTS AND RENDER PROPS**

+- **DEPLOYMENT** Currently broken on deployment, will need to modify the code to work both in local and deployment states based on production/non-production environments.

 # ToDo

 - **Features:**